 - After practice, each student will receive a Learning Review, (a date and time slot will be circulated via CANVAS) with your PT and PEC.
 In this review, the student summarises their learning and highlights any feedback to be given to the PE.
 Your PT will also check that your hours logbook and CBFE have been completed accurately and fully. - 2.
 All students are required to attend post practice linking learning facilitated by the Practice Education Team. - 3.
-The Practice Tutor will provide feedback to the PE, as appropriate. - 4.
+The PT will provide feedback to the Practice Educator, as appropriate. - 4.
 Any CBFE that is not completed correctly will be returned to the PT/PE for amendment. - 5.
 All results are provisional until they are confirmed and ratified at the Exam Board.

-Recommended Texts for Year 3 Practice Education
+Recommended Texts for Year 4 Practice Education

-- Bossers, A. et. al (2007).
+Bossers, A. et. al (2007).
 Competency Based Fieldwork Evaluation for Occupational Therapists.
 Albany, NY:

-Delmar, Thomson Learning. - Clouston, T.J.
-(2015).
-Challenging Stress, burnout and rust-out.
-Finding balance in busy lives.
-UK: Jessica Kingsley Publishers. - Davis, L. & Rosee, M. (2015).
+Delmar, Thomson Learning.

+Davis, Lisa; Rosee, Marilyn (2015).
 Occupational Therapy Student to Clinician Making the Transition.
+SLACK Incorporated.

-SLACK Incorporated. - Deiuliis, E.D.
+Deiuliis, E.D.
 (2015).
 Professionalism across Occupational Therapy Practice.
-USA: SLACK Incorporated. - Hersch, G et. al (eds.)
+USA: SLACK Incorporated.

+Hersch, G et. al (eds.)
 (2005).
 Activity Analysis Application to Occupation.
-USA: SLACK Incorporated. - Jeffery, H., Robertson, L., Roodt, J.H. & Ryan, S., (2024).
+USA: SLACK Incorporated.

+Jeffery, H., Robertson, L., Roodt, J.H. & Ryan, S., (2024).
 Professional Reasoning in Healthcare: navigating uncertainty using the five finger framework.
-West Sussex: Wiley-Blackwell. - Knapman, J. Morrison, T. (2015).
-Making the most of Supervision in Health & Social Care.
-UK: Pavilion Publishing and Media Ltd. - Sladyk, K. (ed.)
-(2002).
-The Successful Occupational Therapy Fieldwork Student.
-USA: SLACK Incorporated.
+West Sussex: Wiley-Blackwell.